CALL FOR PAPERS

 – Name, surname, institution (if any)

-– Abstract of 300 words (max.) in English and in the language of the presentation (FR or IT), in a Word document, Times New Roman, 12pt
+– Abstract of 300 words (max.) in English and in the language of the presentation (if other than English; FR or IT), in a Word document, Times New Roman, 12pt

 – Selected subject(s) (among the four main topics listed above)